tivrfoa/MapResultSet/README.md

 The goal is to automate the manual process of setting the object's properties from a ResultSet.

+MapResultSet is not a query validator, so make sure your query actually works before you use it in your Java project.

 **TODO**
   - show a picture comparing side-by-side